ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 ### Deploy on a single device

+In this example we assume that the deployed applications are `archive` or `static` apps, deploying docker applications is same except that we use docker urls.

 - On <the-device-details-page/>, click on the **&#xFE19;** button and choose **Deploy app on this device** action: